Rachel Griffiths to deliver Hector Crawford Memorial Lecture

 Actor, director and producer Rachel Griffiths will deliver this year’s Hector Crawford Memorial Lecture at Screen Producers Australia’s (SPA) Screen Forever conference.

 An Academy and Emmy Award nominated and Golden Globe winning actress, Griffiths’ feature directorial debut, Michelle Payne biopic Ride Like A Girl, is due in cinemas later this month.
-She also stars in and co-created ABC/Blackfella Films’ Black Bitch, the first two episodes of which will premiere today at the Toronto International Film Festival.
+She also stars in, executive produced and co-created ABC/Blackfella Films’ Black Bitch, the first two episodes of which will premiere today at the Toronto International Film Festival.

 Griffiths got her big break in 1994 with P.J.
 Hogan’s Muriel’s Wedding, after which she headed to the US and became well-known for roles in long-running series Six Feet Under and Brothers & Sisters.
 Her role in Hilary & Jackie earned her an Oscar nod for Best Supporting Actress.

 In film her credits include My Best Friend’s Wedding, Hacksaw Ridge,The Hard Word, Blow, Step Up, Burning Man, Ned Kelly, Patrick, Saving Mr Banks, Beautiful Kate and Mammal.
 Her television roles include Camp, Underground, Paper Giants: Magazine Wars, Deadline Gallipoli, When We Rise and Dead Lucky.

 In 2015 she made her television directorial debut on the second season of Matchbox Pictures’ Nowhere Boys.